duyamin/aria-ng/README.md

    classes wrapping the blueprint.
 * `model`: emits a colorized textual representation of the complete service model derived from the validated blueprint.
 This includes all the node templates, with their requirements satisfied at the level of relating to other node templates.
-Use `--types` to see just the type hierarchy.
+* `types`: emits a colorized textual representation of the type hierarchies.
 * `instance`: **this is the default command**; emits a colorized textual representation of a service instance instantiated from the service model.
 Here the node templates are each used to create one or more nodes, with the appropriate relationships between